 The other leading cause of Code Signing attacks, according to the CASC, is issuing certificates to malicious publishers, who then use the certificate to sign viruses or malware.
 To prevent this, the new requirements outline specific precautions CAs must take before issuing, including:

-- Strict identity verification about the publisher, including legal identity, address, data of formation and more
+- Strict identity verification about the publisher, including legal identity, address, date of formation and more

 - Cross-checking against lists of suspected or known malware publishers, producers and distributors

 - Maintaining and cross-referencing an internal list of certificates that were revoked because they were used to sign suspect code and certificate requests that were previously rejected by the CA

 Many CAs already abide by most of these processes, but standardizing makes it harder for a bad publisher to shop around for a CA with weaker vetting procedures if they get rejected by someone else.